qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 Like all transformations, the results can update an existing column or create a new one.
 You can also decide what to do in the case of an error.

-&gt;**Note**: When working with Formula transformations, you have to be careful with syntax, using the correct functions with the appropriate data types, and other general rules that apply to scripting.
+>**Note**: When working with Formula transformations, you have to be careful with syntax, using the correct functions with the appropriate data types, and other general rules that apply to scripting.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation22.png#thumbnail)